DigitalInBlue/Celero/README.md

 ## Example and Demo Code

-Example and demonstration code are provided under Celero's "experiments" folder.
+An example and demonstration code are provided in Celero's "experiments" folder.
 There are two types of projects.
 The first is "Demo" projects.
-These are useful for illustrating techniques and ideas, but may not be interesting from a computer-science perspective.
-Experiments, on the other hand, have been added which demonstrate real-world questions.
+These are useful for illustrating techniques and ideas but may not be interesting from a computer science perspective.
+Experiments, on the other hand, have been added to demonstrate real-world questions.

 The addition of real use cases of Celero is encouraged to be submitted to Celero's development branch for inclusion in the Demo and Experiment library.